redhat-developer/dotnet-bunny/README.md

 ### TODO:

-* Better and visual results.
+* Export better and visual results.
 * Cache nuget manually for every test to start clean.